 - The park features the world’s tallest pair of dueling roller coasters that are based on the popular television series, Battlestar Galactica; a castle from the world of Shrek and Monster Rock, a live musical show featuring the Universal Monsters.

 - Themed zone includes Hollywood, New York City, Sci-Fi City, Ancient Egypt, The Lost World, Far Far Away – The Land of Shrek, and Madagascar.
 We spent so little time here.
-We will surely be back on this park!
+We will surely be back to this park! [hoops name=”InArticle”]

 8. Bugis Street Market